+192.168.2.104,admin,raritan

+#192.168.2.103,thomas,thomas

+#192.168.3.30,admin,raritan

-192.168.2.104,admin,raritan #192.168.2.103,thomas,thomas #192.168.3.30,admin,raritan 192.168.5.52,user,password
+192.168.5.52,user,password

-Configuring KVM Ports
+Configuring KVM and Serial Ports

-A KVM switch's ports are shown after a KVM switch is selected.
+A KVM/Serial switch's ports are shown after a KVM/Serial switch is selected.

-To configure a KVM port:
+To configure a KVM or Serial port:

-- Click the desired KVM switch, and all of its KVM ports are listed on the screen.
-Note, to return to the devices view, click the Back to all KX Devices link - The KVM port has been configured as a favorite port. - The port is included in Port Scanner. - The port is configured to automatically connect to audio when the connection launches. - The port is configured to automatically connect to microphone when the connection launches.
+- Click the desired KVM/Serial switch, and all of its KVM/Serial ports are listed on the screen.
+Note, to return to the devices view, click the Back to all KX/SX Devices link - The KVM or Serial port has been configured as a favorite port. - The KVM port is included in Port Scanner. - The KVM port is configured to automatically connect a speaker when the connection launches. - The KVM port is configured to automatically connect a microphone when the connection launches.

-■ The icon shown in the top-right corner of the Ports section indicates the KVM port information retrieval status.
+The icon shown in the top-right corner of the Ports section indicates the KVM/Serial port information retrieval status.
 In this example, there is a green checkmark.
-See Port Data Retrieval Status (on page 39).
+See Port Data Retrieval Status (on page 78).